mccmmj/streamlit-workout-app/README.md

 streamlit run app.py

 # Operation
 The app is minimal.
-Three screens, home, workout routines, and workout generator.
+Three screens, `Home`, `Workout Routines`, and `Workout Generator`.
-Home:
+`Home`:
 The Home screen allows you to select a user profile

-Workout Routines:
+`Workout Routines`:
 The Workout Routines screen allows you to select the range of workout routines in the database.

-Workout Generator:
+`Workout Generator`:
 The Workout Generator screen allows you to specify any workout conditions  you have and input a prompt.

 Example of notes are:
-    "I have no injuries"
+    `I have no injuries`
-    "I prefer free weights"
+    `I prefer free weights`
-    "I don't like lunges"
+    `I don't like lunges`

 Examples of prompts are:
-   "What is the best legs workout routine for me?", "What is the best core workout routine for me?"
+   `What is the best legs workout routine for me?`,
+   `What is the best core workout routine for me?`

 # Miscellany
 Add support for user management.